Eric Charles BOWLES

 Charles and Florence’s first son Eric was born in Minster Lovell in August 1920; soon afterwards they moved to Oxford, Charles having obtained a job as a goods guard at the GWR station there.
 In 1921 the young family was living in Davenant Road, north of Summertown.
 Charles and Florence’s second son Dennis was born in July 1923, in their home parish of Minster Lovell.

 In around 1925 the Bowles family moved to 32 Pitt Road (now Chatham Road) off the Abingdon Road in south Oxford.
-The area – known as Cold Harbour – is part of the parish of St Matthew’s.
+The area – known as Cold Harbour (or Arbour) – is part of the parish of St Matthew’s.
 Eric and Dennis attended New Hinksey School in Church Street (now Vicarage Road).
 They were both keen footballers, and played for the school team.
+Eric later played for the Cold Arbour Club.

-At the outbreak of war in September 1939, when he was just nineteen, Eric joined the Ox & Bucks Light Infantry (whose headquarters were at Cowley Barracks on Hollow Way).
+On leaving school, Eric was apprenticed to Lucy & Co, the iron foundry in Jericho.
+In May 1939, when he was eighteen, he joined the Ox & Bucks Light Infantry (whose headquarters were at Cowley Barracks on Hollow Way).
+As a member of the Territorial Army, he was called up immediately when war broke out four months later.
 He became a Lance Corporal, service number 5384691.
 The following year he must have volunteered to join No. 12 Commando, one of the commando units formed in 1940 by order of the Prime Minister Winston Churchill, who called for specially-trained troops to “develop a reign of terror down the enemy coast”.
 They were a small force of volunteers trained to carry out raids and sabotage operations in enemy occupied territory.
 No. 12 Commando was formed on 5 August 1940 in Northern Ireland, and its members were drawn from Irish regiments and from the 53rd and 61st Infantry Divisions which were based there at the time.
 Whether Eric travelled to Northern Ireland to train with the Commando there, or joined it when it came to England in 1941, is unclear.

-Eric's body was brought back to Oxford, and he was buried at Rose Hill Cemetery, one of 58 Second World War casualties who are commemorated there.
+Eric's body was brought back to Oxford and he was buried at Rose Hill Cemetery, one of 58 Second World War casualties who are commemorated there.
 Soon afterwards, No. 12 Commando moved to Inveraray in Scotland for amphibious training.
+His death was reported in the Oxford Mail on 26 February 1941.
+On 17 June 1941 he was Mentioned in Dispatches for gallantry during enemy action; this was reported in the Oxford Mail on 11 February 1942.

-Eric is also commemorated on the Oxford City WWII Roll of Honour, which is in the Church of St Michael at the Northgate on Cornmarket.
+As well as on the memorial in St Matthew's Church, Eric is commemorated on the Oxford City Second World War Roll of Honour, which is in the church of St Michael at the Northgate on Cornmarket, and in the Second World War Book of Remembrance in the Regimental Chapel in Christ Church Cathedral.

 Eric’s younger brother Dennis married Edith Gardner in 1947, and they had a son, named Eric after his deceased uncle, in 1952.